LillianChernin/bible-verse-guessing-game/README.md

 As a user, I should be able to see a random verse on the screen.

-As a user, I should be able to select what section, book, chapter and verse I believe the verse belongs to.
+As a user, I should be able to select what section and book or chapter or verse I believe the verse belongs to.

 As a user, I should be able to get feedback on whether or not my guess was correct.